mui/material-ui/docs/src/pages/components/slider/slider.md

 ### IE 11

 The slider's value label is not centered in IE 11.
-The alignement is not handled to make customizations easier with the lastest browser.
+The alignement is not handled to make customizations easier with the lastest browsers.
-You can solve the latter with:
+You can solve the issue with:

 ```css
 .MuiSlider-valueLabel {